 Voron SW – is it easy to build?

 Is it easy to build?
 Compared to other Voron printers the Switchwire is the easiest to build.
-As for any such project, your success, budjet and time line depend on your own abilities to organise your supplies and to execute the technical works.
-Aliexpress is a great ressource to find parts, printed parts and sets for Voron SW, however if you want to master any aspect of the mechanics and the electronics you will need to use various suppliers.
-Voron Discord is the best place to find information and feedback from other users about particular part or setup.
+As for any such project, your success, budget, and timeline depend on your own abilities to organize your supplies and execute the technical works.
+Aliexpress is a great resource to find parts, printed parts and sets for Voron SW, however, if you want to master any aspect of the mechanics and the electronics you will need to use various suppliers.
+Voron Discord is the best place to find information and feedback from other users about a particular part or setup.

-On the technical side, such build requires basic electrical knowledge, soldering skills, understanding of 3d printer electronics – control board, stepper drivers, mosfets, Raspberry Pi, etc., learning the basics of the Klipper firmware (this is a fast learning curve, because there are many resources and documentation).
+On the technical side, such a build requires basic electrical knowledge, soldering skills, understanding of 3d printer electronics – control board, stepper drivers, MOSFETs, Raspberry Pi, etc., learning the basics of the Klipper firmware (this is a fast learning curve because there are many resources and documentation).

 I had already background knowledge and skills for this project and for me it was easy and relatively fast to build the SW.
 It took me less than two days to assemble the printer once I had all parts.